 Top 10 Guitarists of All Time

 Finally, you have to consider the heart.
-The best guitarists put a bit of their heart and soul into their music which is ultimately what sets them apart from the rest.
+The best guitarists put a bit of their heart and soul into their music.

-So, now you know the characteristics we’re looking for let’s take you through our list of the top 10 guitarists of all time.
+Now you know the characteristics we are looking for.
+Let us take you through our list of the top 10 guitarists of all time.

 10. Chuck Berry